iishipatel/Bank-Churn-Preditctions/README.md

 # Bank-Churn-Preditctions

-A prediction model with artificial neural network architecture to predict whether a person will leave the bak or not.
+A prediction model with artificial neural network architecture to predict whether a person will leave the bank or not.